 Our flight nurses maintain certification in ACLS, PALS, NRP, and Transport Nurse Advanced Trauma Course (TNATC).
 They also achieve Certified Registered Flight Nurse (CFRN) status within two years of employment at Air Care.
 Our medical personnel are recognized as instructors in many of these programs as well.

-Our aircraft are completely configured for critical transports.
-We are equipped with heart monitors that have the capabilities for monitoring standard heart tracings as well as 12-lead diagnosing, biphasic defibrillation, pacing, capnography, pulse oximetry and monitoring of 3 concurrent invasive lines.
-We carry the Glidescope video laryngoscope and the AirTraq optical laryngoscope.
-Other transport equipment and resources include the Carefusion ReVel ventilator, iStat Point-of-Care portable ultrasound, EPOC Point-of-Care lab testing, 3% Hypertonic Saline for severe brain injury, and multiple vasoactive medication infusions routinely used for blood pressure management in critically ill patients.
-Whole blood or packed red blood cells (PRBC) and liquid plasma, as well as Tranexamic Acid (TXA) is taken on every flight and used for transfusions and life threatening bleeding when indicated for trauma or other bleeding conditions.
+Our aircraft is completely configured for critical care transports.
+We are equipped with heart monitors that have capabilities for monitoring standard heart tracings as well as 12-lead EKG diagnosing, biphasic defibrillation, transcutaneous pacing, waveform capnography, and monitoring of 3 concurrent invasive lines.
+We utilize the GlideScope Go video laryngoscopy system for advanced airway management.
+Other transport equipment and resources include the CareFusion ReVel ventilator, iViz Point-of-Care portable ultrasound, EPOC Point-of-Care lab testing, 3% Hypertonic Saline for severe brain injury, and multiple vasoactive medication infusions routinely used for blood pressure management in critically ill patients.
+Whole blood or packed red blood cells (PRBC) and liquid plasma, as well as Tranexamic Acid (TXA) is taken on every flight and used for transfusions and life threatening bleeding when indicated for trauma or other conditions.

 The medical crews recognize the clinical and emotional investment that referring professionals have in their patients.
 Because of this investment, our medical crews remain sensitive to the need for respect and cooperation, in addition to skill during the transition of patient care.
 This sensitivity fosters a partnership among our referring agencies that focuses on providing optimal care and compassion to the patient.